Business For Good Podcast

 Before we get to who these first customers are, it's bacterial, not my Celium.
 So why is it called Celium?

-Alex Gomez-Ortigoza Aguirre: Yeah, because cellulose, it's a great question and we sometimes get it.
+Axel Gomez-Ortigoza Aguirre: Yeah, because cellulose, it's a great question and we sometimes get it.
 The, the word mycelium actually comes from cellulose because back when the When they discovered mycelium for the first time within microscope biologists thought it was like a mycocellulose because that's what it looked like, like a cellulose from mycoorganism.

 So that's why it was called mycelium.
 Oh, what